Causes of Foundation Cracks in San Antonio

-There are nearly as many different types of foundation cracks and other signs of foundation failure as there are causes.
+If cracks are appearing unexpectedly inside your house or around your foundation, a professional inspection is the next step.
+There are nearly as many different types of foundation cracks and signs of foundation failure as there are causes.
+Finding an adequate solution usually requires analysis by an expert.
 The following cracks and causes should be used as a guide, keeping in mind that often foundation issues will result in more than one type of crack and may have more than one cause.

 Additional Videos with Ram Jack Texas - Central/South

 Homeowners tend to spend the majority of their time inside the house where sheetrock cracks are easily noticed.
 While repairing and re-painting the sheetrock is effective as a temporary cosmetic repair, the cracks will quickly open back up and get worse if the underlying foundation issue isn’t addressed.

 - The foundation of the home is shifting and settling

 - The initial installation of the sheetrock panels was done incorrectly

 - There are changes in temperature or humidity levels